Microsoft/azure-docs.nl-nl/articles/virtual-machines/workloads/sap/large-instance-high-availability-rhel.md

     ==Header on disk /dev/mapper/3600a098038304179392b4d6c6e2f4b62 is dumped
     ```

-7. Voeg het SBD-apparaat in het SBD-configuratie bestand toe.
+7. Voeg het SBD-apparaat toe aan het SBD-configuratiebestand.

     ```
     \# SBD_DEVICE specifies the devices to use for exchanging sbd messages